21hyin/scooter-analysis/XTern_datasci.md

     ##  $ ycoordinate: num  0.776 0.805 0.784 0.804 0.782 ...
     ##  $ power_level: int  0 2 1 0 4 2 4 5 4 5 ...

-To identify popular scooter locations, I graphed the distribution of x and y coordinate separately and plotted the then in 2D:
+To identify popular scooter locations, I graphed the distribution of x and y coordinate separately and plotted them in 2D:

 ``` r
 label <- c("-0.3", "-0.2", "-0.1", "0", "0.1", "0.2", "0.3", "0.4", "0.5", "0.6",